Platform: PlayStation 4, Xbox One, PC (Tested on Xbox One X and PS4 Pro)

 In the old games, Burning Lap events had reduced amounts of traffic which also spawned in fixed locations, probably because Criterion knew they had to give the player some kind of concession if anyone was going to earn gold medals from these events.
 You basically have to boost at all times (the game gives you extra boost so you can pretty much keep the button held down as long as you’re in the oncoming lane) without crashing more than a couple of times, which is easier said than done even with reduced traffic in fixed spots.
 Dangerous Driving doesn’t have those concessions, so you get the full amount of traffic and it’s randomized every time, so you’ll never know when there’s going to be a bus in front of you at the worst possible moment.
 Thankfully, they at least made the time limits a little bit more generous, so a crash or two won’t necessarily wreck your chances.

 Speaking of traffic, the tail lights on the traffic cars should be a lot more obvious, just like they were in the Burnout games.
-In Dangerous Driving, you pretty much can’t see the lights until it’s too late, although the traffic cars at least have the courtesy to flash their headlights at you.
+In Dangerous Driving, you pretty much can’t see the lights until it’s too late, although the traffic cars at least have the courtesy to flash their headlights at you as you approach on the oncoming lane.
 Some of the tracks can occasionally get so visually busy that it becomes difficult to see what’s going on in general, with a ton of screen space reflections and shadows on screen along with the motion blur effects.